aimeos/aimeos-docs/src/config/mshop/catalog-manager.md

 If the records that are retrieved should be ordered by one or more columns, the generated string of column / sort direction pairs replaces the ":order" placeholder.
-In case no ordering is required, the complete ORDER BY part including the "/*-orderby*/.../*orderby-*/" markers is removed to speed up retrieving the records.
 Columns of sub-managers can also be used for ordering the result set but then no index can be used.